About Roadside Assistance

 - Through your insurance company: One of the easiest ways to get roadside coverage is by adding it to your auto policy.

-- Through an auto club membership: Membership options, like through a motor club, are an option, but is typically more expensive than insurance-provided roadside assistance.
+- Through an auto club membership: Membership options, like through a motor club, are an option, but they’re typically more expensive than insurance-provided roadside assistance.

 - On a pay-per-use basis: Some companies, like Allstate, offer pay-per-use models for people to use on an as-needed basis with no existing policy required.